n3rdopolis/rebeccablackos/README.txt

                                         without this option, be detected as the 'primary'.

       When installed, and you are unable to use a UI, you can use the commands:
-            rbos-force-framebuffer: Wizard for setting wlmforcefbdev option to the kernel commandline with grub
             rbos-force-softwarerendering: Wizard for setting wlmforceswrender option to the kernel commandline with grub

 CHANGING THE RESOLUTION ON SIMPLE HARDWARE: